InvestaDad/memecoin_scout/README.md

 telegram_chat_id: "your_chat_id"

 paper_mode: true

-You can relax or tighten these values depending on how early or conservative you want to be.
+You can tighten or relax these thresholds depending on how early or conservative you want to be.

 Running the Bot and Dashboard

-Open the project in VS Code and use split terminals to run both the bot and dashboard side-by-side.
+Open the project in VS Code and use two terminals.

-Terminal 1 – Start the bot
+Terminal 1 – Start the Scanner
-Open a terminal in VS Code (Ctrl + `) and run:

-powershell
 cd "C:\Users\YOUR_USERNAME\Downloads\memecoin_scout\memecoin_scout"
-$env:PYTHONPATH = "."
+$env:PYTHONPATH="."
 python app/main.py --live

-Terminal 2 – Start the dashboard
+Terminal 2 – Start the Dashboard
-Split the terminal (Ctrl + Shift + 5) or open a new one, then run:

-powershell
 cd "C:\Users\YOUR_USERNAME\Downloads\memecoin_scout\memecoin_scout"
-& "$env:USERPROFILE\Downloads\memecoin_scout\memecoin_scout\.venv\Scripts\python.exe" -m streamlit run dashboard.py
+& ".venv\Scripts\python.exe" -m streamlit run dashboard.py

-Access the dashboard
+Access the Dashboard

-Streamlit will print a local URL, typically:
+Streamlit will output a local URL, typically:

 http://localhost:8501

 Open this in your browser to view the dashboard.

 Dashboard Overview

-Once Streamlit is running, the dashboard provides:
+The Streamlit dashboard provides:

-A live table of recently scanned tokens with scores and key metrics
+Live table of recently scanned tokens

+Token scores and key metrics

 Filters for liquidity, volume, age, and score

-A view focused on higher-scoring or flagged tokens
+Focused views on higher-scoring or flagged tokens

-A simple history backed by the SQLite database
+Lightweight historical view backed by SQLite

-The bot and dashboard can be left running together to watch new launches as they appear.
+The scanner and dashboard can run continuously to monitor new launches as they appear.

 Troubleshooting
-Bot prints "No new hidden gem tokens found"
+“No new tokens found”

-This can be normal during quieter periods.
+This can be normal during quieter periods

-New tokens launch throughout the day; leave the scanner running.

-If you want more candidates, loosen thresholds in config.yaml.
+Leave the scanner running

+Loosen thresholds in config.yaml if needed

 Dashboard does not start

-Confirm Streamlit is installed: pip install streamlit.
+Confirm Streamlit is installed: pip install streamlit

-Ensure the virtual environment is activated.
+Ensure the virtual environment is activated

-Check that port 8501 is not already in use.
+Check that port 8501 is not already in use

-Make sure you are in the project directory when running the command.
+Confirm you are in the project root directory

 Import or module errors

-Confirm PYTHONPATH is set before starting the bot:
+Ensure PYTHONPATH is set before running the bot
-$env:PYTHONPATH = "."

-Use the Python from .venv when installing and running.
+Use the Python executable from .venv

-Reinstall dependencies if needed: pip install -r requirements.txt.
+Reinstall dependencies if needed:

+pip install -r requirements.txt

 Roadmap

 Planned or potential extensions:

-Live trading integration (for example, via Jupiter DEX)
+Live trading integration (e.g., Jupiter DEX)

-Smarter token classification using richer feature sets
+Smarter token classification with richer feature sets

-Support for multiple chains (Base, Ethereum, BSC, etc.)
+Multi-chain support (Base, Ethereum, BSC, etc.)

-Backtesting tools over the SQLite history
+Backtesting using SQLite history

-Additional alert channels such as Discord
+Additional alert channels (Discord, Webhooks)

 More advanced risk and position-sizing logic

 Why This Project Matters

-This project ties together:
+This project demonstrates:

-Full-stack thinking across async data collection, storage, and a web UI

-Practical risk and market logic tailored to noisy memecoin flows
+End-to-end system design (async ingestion → storage → UI)

+Practical risk filtering in noisy, adversarial markets

-Operational discipline around environments, configuration, and monitoring
+Operational discipline around configuration and environments

-Real, live market data instead of static or toy examples
+Use of real live market data, not static examples

-It is part of a broader set of work under:
+It is part of a broader body of work under:

 JA Security | Web3 & DeFi Security Projects
 Hands-on security research, analysis, and tooling focused on Web3, DeFi, and smart contract ecosystems.

 License

-MIT – free to fork, extend, and deploy.
+MIT — free to fork, extend, and deploy.

-Star the repository if you find this kind of tooling useful, and feel free to open issues or pull requests with ideas or improvements.

 Built by JA Security | Web3 & DeFi Security Projects